socketio/socket.io-website/source/docs/v3/server-api.md

 // all sockets in the main namespace const ids = await io.allSockets();

+// all sockets in the main namespace and in the "user:1234" room const ids = await io.in("user:1234").allSockets();

 // all sockets in the "chat" namespace const ids = await io.of("/chat").allSockets();